- Wire & Cable

 What advantages do disconnects offer?

-Disconnects offer a range of benefits including field serviceability, longevity, durability, and versatility.
+Disconnects are electrical connectors that offer a range of benefits including field serviceability, longevity, durability, and versatility.
 They are an easy way to achieve connection by fitting the female terminal over the tab of the male terminal.
 This is due to an indentation on the tongue of the female part which locks with a hole in the male tab.
 One factor that makes disconnect terminals a solid choice is their holding factor.
 The holding force found with disconnect terminals is excellent.
 This is one of the many reasons that disconnect terminals are so widely trusted and used.

 What types of disconnects are available?

-Pacer Group carries a range of disconnect terminals to meet the widest range of applications possible.
+Pacer Group carries various types of crimp connectors such as disconnect terminals to meet the widest range of applications possible.
 Our goal is to offer the most possible solutions so that you can find the exact part that meets your specific needs.
 We carry piggyback disconnects, fully insulated disconnects, partially insulated disconnects, bullet terminals, non-insulated disconnects, pin terminals, as well as multiple adaptors.
 Below we will take a brief glance at each of these types of disconnects so that you can choose the one that best fits your applications.

 Piggyback disconnect terminals are commonly found in a wide range of settings.
 They are designed to allow you to connect the male tab to the female opening of another terminal.
 Our piggyback disconnect terminals carry a male and female connector.
 The term piggyback refers to the fact that you can connect one tab to the back of another terminal.
 They are known for their ease of installation long lasting design.